Category: Hoof care

 Posted on: August 3, 2013

-My main resources now, in addition to June, are the websites of farriers Gene Ovnicek and Pete Ramey.
+I put together the information below in 2013 after studying the websites of farriers Gene Ovnicek and Pete Ramey.
 These names are not new to anyone.
-These two farriers are highly regarded resources for providing instruction to others.
+These two farriers are highly regarded for providing instruction to others.

 Ovnicek’s Hoof Mapping Protocol